It's TIME: Towards the Next Generation of Time Series Forecasting Benchmarks: Introduction

 To bridge these gaps, we introduce \texttt{TIME}, a next-generation task-centric TSF benchmark designed to support the evaluation of modern TSFMs.
 Compared with predecessors, \texttt{TIME} advances the field in two fundamental dimensions: \textbf{benchmark construction} and \textbf{evaluation perspective}.
 Benchmark construction encompasses data curation and task formulation.
 We first curate a diverse collection of \textit{fresh datasets} from public sources or industry partners, which have never/rarely been explored by existing TSF benchmarks.
 Secondly, to ensure data integrity, we establish a rigorous human-in-the-loop \textit{data preparation pipeline}, which integrates automated screening with human decision to refine raw curated data into benchmark-ready quality.
-Critically, to ensure practical relevance, we systematically design task formulation by prioritizing alignment with the specific practical application contexts of each dataset.
+Critically, to ensure practical relevance, we formulate forecasting tasks by directly mapping configurations to the application context of each dataset.
 We leverage both domain-specific knowledge and LLM-based analysis to validate the rationality of each prediction task, ensuring that configurations (frequency and horizons) adhere to real-world operational requirements and variate predictability.

 For evaluation perspective, we introduce a \textit{pattern-level analysis} approach to facilitate generalizable and diagnostic benchmarking across heterogeneous datasets.
 Leveraging STL decomposition, we select a curated set of structural and interpretable time series features to characterize the intrinsic pattern of each variate.
 Through a binary encoding scheme, variates exhibiting identical pattern representations can be retrieved for a pattern-specific evaluation.
 For each TSFM, variate-level results are aggregated over retrieved variates, yielding high-level and generalizable insights into model capabilities on universal temporal behaviors.